Chico Kwasi

-Chico Fernando Samuel Kwasi (born March 11, 1998) is a Dutch-Surinamese professional kickboxer and former boxer, currently competing in the welterweight division of Glory, where he is the reigning welterweight champion.
+Chico Fernando Samuel Kwasi (born March 11, 1998) is a Dutch-Surinamese professional kickboxer and former boxer, currently signed with Glory, where he is the current welterweight and middleweight champion.
 He previously competed for King of Kings and Dynamite Fighting Show.
 Kwasi is the former KOK welterweight champion.

 As of October 2025, he is ranked as the best welterweight kickboxer and 6th pound for pound in the world by Beyond Kick.

 Professional kickboxing career

 Early career

-Kwasi faced Dorin Robert in the semi-finals of the 2015 "King of Kings in Vilnius" welterweight Grand Prix, which was held on March 14, 2015.
-He won the fight by unanimous decision and advanced to the finals of the one-day tournament, where he faced Martynas Jasiunas.
+Kwasi faced Dorin Robert in the semi-finals of the 2015 "King of Kings in Vilnius" welterweight Grand Prix, on March 14, 2015.
+He won by unanimous decision and advanced to the finals of the one-day tournament, where he faced Martynas Jasiunas.
 Kwasi lost the fight by a second-round knockout.

-Kwasi faced Robin Ciric at North vs The Rest on March 25, 2017.
-He won the fight by decision.
+Against Robin Ciric at North vs The Rest on March 25, 2017, Kwasi won by decision.

 Kwasi faced Chris Bray for the Spartacus Fighting Championship K-1 -75 kg title at Spartacus Fighting Championship 5 – "Unbeatable Spirit" on June 4, 2017.
 He captured the title by a second-round technical knockout.
 Kwasi made his second appearance with the promotion against Sergei Aleksandrov at Spartacus Fighting Championship 6 – "Warrior Honour" on January 13, 2018.
-He won the fight by a second-round knockout.
+He won via a second-round knockout.
 These two victories on the Bulgarian kickboxing circuit earned him the chance to challenge Aleksandar Petrov for the Max Fight Middleweight (−82.5 kg) title at Max Fight 42 on May 3, 2018.
 He lost the fight by unanimous decision.

 Kwasi faced Constantin Rusu in his FEA debut at FEA World Series 27 on December 8, 2018.
 He lost the fight by unanimous decision.
 After suffering two consecutive losses for the second time in his career, Kwasi was booked to face Maikel Astur at the February 16, 2019, The League event.
 He won the fight by unanimous decision.
 Kwasi won his next fight, against Denis Makowski at KOK World Series on March 2, 2019, by unanimous decision as well.

 Dynamite Fighting Show

 Kwasi made his promotional debut at DFS 5: Team Moroșanu vs. Team Bonjasky on September 27, 2019, against Daniel Pattvean.
-He won the fight by unanimous decision.
+He won by unanimous decision.